 Overworking can be taxing to both one's mental and physical well-being.
 The stress induced by working long hours may lead to mental illness, anxiety and other serious health conditions like heart disease.
 Moreover, a stressed-out employee is more likely to develop unhealthy behaviors like binge drinking and overeating.

 Working too much can literally make a person sick, and with today's high healthcare costs, this can translate into thousands of dollars in medical and insurance expenses.
 Aside from that, when an employee is sick, he or she is more likely to take more sick days, and the rest of the team is forced to bear that burden.

 Employee burnout is one of the pressing challenges that business leaders face today.
 Creating a positive working environment and making earnest efforts for successful culture creation should be among the top priorities of any organization.

-A company's workforce is its number one resource.
-If employees' health and well-being are given utmost importance, engagement increases along with productivity and motivation.
+A company's workforce is its No. 1 resource.
+If employees' health and well-being are given utmost importance, engagement increases, along with productivity and motivation.

-In the end, it's a win-win situation for everyone, as the employees are happy and the company benefits from their productivity.
+In the end, it's a win-win situation for everyone, as employees are happy, and the company benefits from their productivity.